-It only takes a five minutes free longtail boat ride to reach.
+It only takes a five minutes free longtail boat ride to reach this floating restaurant.
 Our favourite, called ‘Kru Suwit’, is a great place for a lazy lunch in a cool breeze while contemplating the water around, or perfect for a dinner when you have visiting friends from overseas who think they saw it all.
-Nothing sophisticated here though, several large wooden rafts are connected together and a series of roofs shelter simple tables and wooden benches.
+Nothing sophisticated here though, several large wooden rafts are connected together with thatched roofs over basic tables.
 Simple, relaxing, unusual and great seafood.

 So what’s so special about Kruvit restaurant apart being floating?
-Walking around the restaurant will reveal their trick to keep fresh seafood: Fishes, crabs and crustaceans are all kept in nets held between each raft.
-Feel like a grouper? just point at the big one over there and it is in your plate in minutes.
+Walking around the restaurant will reveal the way they keep fresh seafood: Fishes, crabs and crustaceans are all kept in nets held between each raft.
+Feel like a grouper? just point at the big one over there and it’s in your plate within minutes.
 It’s also the source of entertainment for many guests, adults and kids alike.

-Ever saw a ‘Blow fish’ inflate itself in seconds like a spiky balloon? no? then staff will be happy to scare the poor guy for you to take a photo home.
-If this blow fish is what is known as ‘Fugu’, I would not recommend to order it.
-Some of the fishes kept there seem to be mostly for customers’ curiosity, like a dozen or moray eels and some other tropical fishes.
+Ever saw a ‘Blowfish’ inflate itself in seconds like a spiky balloon? no? then staff will be happy to scare the poor guy for you to take a photo.
+If this blowfish is what is known as ‘Fugu’, I would not recommend to order it.
+Some of the fishes kept there seem to be mostly for customers’ curiosity, like a dozen of moray eels and some other tropical fishes.
 I could be wrong but I doubt anyone would eat that pair of leopard sharps swimming in circles in a net, maybe we should ask them to let them go.

 Now if you are not adventurous, you can order all the classics: Blue crabs are great, as well as squid, then fried or steamed fish are a must.
 Don’t forget to order a good old Tom Yam Goong that goes well with anything, or if you want to try an excellent but more local soup, try ‘Pla Kao Tom Towchiew’ made with fish and fermented beans.
 And if this is your first time in Thailand, don’t overreact when you’ll get the funny question ‘would you like ice with your beer’?
 It is a very common thing here since beer gets warm fast… and it works.